Fast and Reliable Transient Simulation and Continuous Optimization of Large-Scale Gas Networks: Introduction

 \section{Introduction}

 The ongoing replacement of traditional energy production by coal fired and nuclear plants with gas consuming facilities has rapidly increased the role of natural gas transport through large networks.
-The safekeeping of energy security and the development of clean energy to meet environmental demands have generated a significant increase in gas consumption for electric power stations in the last decade.
-In these days, natural gas is considered as a bridging combustible resource on the way towards a future energy mix mainly based on low-carbon and regenerative energy.
+The security of energy supply and the development of clean energy to meet environmental demands have generated a significant increase in gas consumption for electric power stations in the last decade.
+In these days, natural gas is considered as a bridging combustible resource on the way towards a future energy mix mainly based on low-carbon and regenerative energy \cite{EA2019}.
 The seasonally fluctuating disposability of wind and solar resources causes a growing variability in electricity production and hence also in the demands of gas transportation by pipelines.
 The resulting intra-day oscillations in demand for natural gas leads to new challenges for computer based modelling and control of gas pipeline operations with an increasing focus on short-term transient dynamics of gas flow.
 Operators have to responsively control loads to realize a reliable operational management for both gas and electricity delivery systems.
 The challenging new conditions demand advanced decision tools based on transient nonlinear optimization taking into account serious operating restrictions.

 In this paper, we propose a novel computational approach for the reliable transient simulation and continuous optimization for gas pipeline flow through networks.
 The operation of compressor stations and flow schedules are determined in such a way that operating limits of compressors and pressure constraints inside the pipes are satisfied.
-Exemplarily, we investigate the important task of safely driving a stationary running system into a newly desired system defined by shifted gas nominations at the entrances or delivery points of the network.
+Exemplarily, we investigate the important task of safely driving a stationary running system from an initial condition to a target state defined by shifted gas nominations at the entrances or delivery points of the network.
 To be usable in real-time gas management, we have designed our methods to meet user-defined accuracies while keeping the computing time for large-scale gas networks at a moderate level.
 The proposed method is fast enough to allow the application of uncertainty quantification by Monte Carlo or other stochastic simulations for risk analysis and reliability assessment of gas delivery.